akash-y/digitalceqr/CHAPTER 19 - NOISE/README.md

 - Trucks routes
 - ZAP: permits / constructions
 - 311 Noise complaints: _please note that 311 data biases must be acknowledged_

+### Analysis
+For the **SONYC** data analysis of detecting trucks, we will use **Network traffic anomaly detection based on sliding window** technique.
+Through sliding time window, traffic anomaly detection will be limited to the specified scope of time.
+This significantly reduces the amount of data analysis to improve the speed of anomaly detection.
+Using the dataset from real network to simulate, we validate that the proposed algorithm is effective and feasible.

+See notebook named